 From the Study Abroad Perspective

-Because these students have been learning the language as a tremendous portion of their school day since they were five years old, they are usually quite ready to embark on a flagship/core program to study abroad with a home stay experience.
+Because these students have been learning the language as a tremendous portion of their school day since they were five years old, they are usually quite ready to embark on a flagship/core program to study abroad with a homestay experience.
 It’s one of the only challenges left for these students because their language skills are so strong, that they want a chance to use the language with individuals outside of their school and in situations that are beyond a classroom setting.
-Many times, the parents of these students are more supportive of study abroad because they don’t fear that their child will not have sufficient language skills to find their way back home after getting lost or communicate a piece of critical information to someone.
+Many times, the parents of these students are more supportive of study abroad because they don’t worry that their child will not have sufficient language skills to find their way back home after getting lost or to communicate a piece of critical information to someone.

 From the Returnee/Alumni/Volunteer Engagement Perspective

 Many times the teachers of these classes are the only speakers of the language with whom these students interact.
-Teachers are usually keen to have volunteers support their classroom with a Zoom story time, a 15-minute Zoom presentation or even a brief Q&A session with the class for the students to practice their interpersonal speaking skills.
+Teachers are usually keen to have volunteers support their classroom with a Zoom story time, a quick cultural presentation or even a brief Q&A session with the class for the students to practice their interpersonal speaking skills.
 In non-pandemic times, teachers would welcome an in-person presentation, serving as an event judge or a variety of other activities where the students get to interact with language speakers beyond their teacher.